 Elise is rightly proud of Greater Manchester’s rich history of digital innovation and position as the leading digital centre outside of London, she insists that the digital revolution underway in the region is about serving ordinary people as much as it is attracting inward investment.
 No-one will be left behind by the digital revolution here, she insists.

-Working alongside combined authority officers and other stakeholders, Elise’s vision was recently brought to life with the publication of the Greater Manchester Digital Blueprint, which set out the city-region’s strengths as the biggest UK tech hub outside London and its ambitions for the digital sector.
+Working alongside combined authority officers and other stakeholders, Elise’s vision was recently brought to life with the publication of the Greater Manchester Digital Blueprint (opens new page), which set out the city-region’s strengths as the biggest UK tech hub outside London and its ambitions for the digital sector.

 Here, Elise answers questions about Greater Manchester’s digital sector: